-Just because our, and others’, doors are currently closed doesn’t mean that your research and historical study has to stop!
-The Cape Ann Museum Library & Archives is always open to you, the Cape Ann researcher, just now in a different way.
+Just because our doors are currently closed doesn’t mean that your research and historical study has to stop!
+The Cape Ann Museum Library & Archives is always open to you, the Cape Ann researcher, but the for the next few weeks in a slightly different way.

-But, if you’re wanting to do some of the groundwork yourself, here are just a few of the amazing, and FREE, resources available to all researchers:
+Here are just a few of the useful, and FREE, resources available to all researchers:

-- Cape Ann Museum Archives Finding Aids – The Cape Ann Museum Library & Archives houses hundreds of thousands of archival documents, but the core of our collection comes from our 96 (and counting!) major archival collections.
-This recently updated website shares with you the complete finding aids for the first third of those collections, with more being added everyday.
-Browse these finding aids to see all the incredibly unique documents the Library & Archives holds.
+- Cape Ann Museum Archives Finding Aids – The Cape Ann Museum Library & Archives houses hundreds of thousands of archival documents, but the core of our collection comes from our 99 (and counting!) major archival collections.
+This recently updated website shares with you the complete finding aids for the entirety of those collections, with more being added everyday.
+Browse these finding aids to see many of the unique documents the Library & Archives holds.
 While you’re at it, start making your list of collections you’d like to view once we’re re-opened!
 Outside of actually browsing the collections, the ‘Biographical Notes’ are great places to brush up on your Cape Ann History.

 - Hathitrust.org – Very similar to Archive.org but had its origins in a consortium of Research Libraries, so content leans a bit more scholarly than others.

-- Google Books – I always say that Google doesn’t have all the answers, but in this case they have most of them.
-There is going to be content overlap between all these of these sites, but there are unique finds on each as well.
+- Google Books – Google doesn’t have all the answers, but in this case they have many of them.
+There is going to be content overlap between these past three sites, but there are unique finds on each as well.

 - Sawyer Free Library – Our neighbors in real life, we consider them E-neighbors as well.
 SFL has done a great job, partnering with the City Archives, to bring tons of digital items you can view from home.
 From City Directories, to Yearbooks, to maps, their site is easy to use and a great research tool.

 - Boston Public Library – Did you know that anyone in Massachusetts can get a BPL card?
 Now is a great time to register for a free eCard and take advantage of their endless online resources.
-My favorite, and most used of these resources are their Digitized Newspaper Collections, which includes: 18th & 19th Century Collections of Massachusetts area newspapers as well as more recent papers like the Boston Globe (from 1872 to present!).
+One of their best resrouces is their Digitized Newspaper Collection, which includes: 18th & 19th Century Collections of Massachusetts area newspapers as well as more recent papers like the Boston Globe (from 1872 to present!).

 - Digital Commonwealth – Managed by BPL, this organization provides access to thousands of images, documents, and recordings that have been digitized by Massachusetts’s libraries, museum, historical societies, and archives.
 Once completed, this is the site where our Digitized Newspaper Collection will be hosted.